vijayv18/BlogWebsite-nodejs-mongodb/README.md

 To run this project, you will need to add the following environment variables to your `.env` file

-`MONGO-URI`- can be obtained by visiting mongodb atlas and creating your own database connection link.
+`MONGO-URL`- can be obtained by visiting mongodb atlas and creating your own database connection link.
 Check this out - https://www.mongodb.com/atlas/database

 ### Create a `.env` file on the root directory and add

-`MONGO-URI`= Paste the created database link and make sure to check if username and password is added
+`MONGO-URL`= Paste the created database link and make sure to check if username and password is added

 ## Run the project